 At your appointment you'll be able to order and pay for copies of the death certificate using a debit or credit card.
 Please note, we're not able to accept any payments in cash.
 See our registration charges for certificate costs.

 You can also get additional copies of the death certificate in future using our order copy certificates service.

 Documents you’ll get from the registrar

-If you're sorting out the person's financial affairs you'll need to ask the registrar for a certified copy of the Death Certificate.
-Certificates cost £4 each and you'll usually need one to deal with any:
+If you're sorting out the person's financial affairs you'll need to ask the registrar for a certified copy of the death certificate.
+You'll usually need one to deal with any:

 - insurance companies

 You can order and pay for copies of the death certificate at your appointment using a debit or credit card.
 See our registration charges for certificate costs.
 You can also get additional copies of the death certificate in future using our order copy certificates service.